 Before the Center opened, RPCI patients enrolled in clinical research studies received treatment either in the Chemotherapy Infusion Clinic or in regular hospital units.
 In the Center they will receive care from nurses who are specially educated to help patients manage the side effects of administered investigational medications, as well as implement all of the study data requirements.

 While other medical research institutions have General Research Centers (GRCs), which are funded by the National Institutes of Health (NIH), GRCs are designed to conduct research on many types of diseases and are required by the NIH to enroll no more than 49% of patients with any one disease.
 That rule produces a juggling act to accommodate all the patients participating in oncology clinical research studies, notes Joyce Yasko, PhD, RN, former Vice President, Clinical Research Administration and Services.

 The new Center adds even more muscle to a historically strong clinical research program.
-Among other milestones, Roswell Park launched the first chemotherapy program in the United States in 1904, and more recently participated in clinical studies that helped speed FDA approval of Gleevec®, now a first-line therapy for chronic myeloid leukemia (CML).
+Among other milestones, Roswell Park participated in clinical studies that helped speed FDA approval of Gleevec®, now a first-line therapy for chronic myeloid leukemia (CML).